teaching-on-testbeds/ml-energy/notebooks/00-data.md

 :::{.cell}
 Then, standardize the training and test data, `Xtr` and `Xts`, by removing the mean of each feature and scaling to unit variance.

 You can do this manually, or using `sklearn`'s [StandardScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html).
-(For an example showing how to use a `StandardScaler`, you can refer to the notebook on regularization.)

 Although you will scale both the training and test data, you should make sure that both are scaled according to the mean and variance statistics from the *training data only*.